oxiby/oxiby-docs/src/guide/modules.md

 > **Warning: The `Self` type alias is not yet available.
 > The version of the above program found in the examples directory uses `ShoppingList` instead to account for this.**

-> **Warning: Items and field visibility is not yet enforced, so code that should be private is currently accessible from other modules.**
+> **Warning: Item and field visibility is not yet enforced, so code that should be private is currently accessible from other modules.**

 > **Warning: Currently, modules cannot be in nested directories.
 > Outside of the automatically generated `std` modules, all user modules must live in the same directory.**